Ndhlovu1/basic-template/README.md

 ## A menu ordering page with minimalistic features

-## Screenshots of the final Product
+## Screenshots of the final product

 ![Screenshot from 2023-01-01 17-38-56](https://user-images.githubusercontent.com/46927702/210176653-eacf328f-3b29-4eb5-a3be-ed360316c430.png)